 At Downe House we believe that everyone should be rewarded fairly for the work that they do through their basic salary and we do not have a strong culture of offering bonus pay or performance related pay other than in exceptional circumstances.
-The number of staff receiving bonus pay is very small and in the reference period, only 16 staff (3.8% of our total workforce) received such a payment.
-When looking at the gender of the staff receiving bonus pay, 12 were female (75%) and 4 (25%) were male.
+The number of staff receiving bonus pay is very small and in the reference period, only 15 staff (3.4% of our total workforce) received such a payment.
+When looking at the gender of all the staff receiving a bonus payment, 12 were female (80%) and 3 (20%) were male.